zhang-hy-2016/AEOSCallOfDuty/README.md

 # Configuration

+## Permission in your phone
+You need to allow all listed permissions for this application.

 ## duty plan
 The duty plan is defined at file `/storage/emulated/0/Documents/aeos_call/aeos_dutyplan.csv`, this file must be existed before start application.